kennysmithed/oels2020/oels_practical_wk4.md

    choices:['y','n']}]
 ```

-The first part of that is an `html-keyboard-response` trial, which accepts space as the only valid input, and which has a nested timeline will expand out so that we have our sentence presented in a sequence of 4 trials.
-Then we have the comprehension question, another `html-keyboard-response` trial but no nested timeline and looking for a yes-no response.
+The first part of that is an `html-keyboard-response` trial, which accepts space as the only valid input, and which has a nested timeline that will expand out so that we have our sentence presented in a sequence of 4 trials.
+Then we have the comprehension question, another `html-keyboard-response` trial but no nested timeline and looking for a y-n response.

 I find that quite clear to look at, but you'll notice that there's still some redundancy (we have to specify twice that type is `html-keyboard-response`), plus we are just producing a flat array of reading trials then a comprehension question - you could imagine that if we want to randomise the order somehow, we might accidentally seperate a sentence and its comprehension question.